Open-Model-Initiative/OMI-Data-Pipeline/hugging_face_documentation/photography-dataset-guidelines.md

 # Quality Standards

 - **Focus**: The main subject should be in focus.
-Various depths of field are acceptable, but the primary subject must be sharp.
+Various depths of field are acceptable, but the primary subject must be in focus.
 - **Photography basics**: If you're new to photography, consider reading a quick guide to taking good photographs first.
 - **Variety is key**: The more diverse our dataset, the better.
 Focus on these areas: